meliber/meliber.github.io/source/_posts/Setting-Up-a-Network-Scanner-on-Linux.md

  MDNS 394 Standard query response 0x0000 PTR amzn.dmgr:*:*:612333._amzn-wplay._tcp.local PTR amzn.dmgr:*:*:612333._amzn-wplay._tcp.local SRV, cache flush 0 0 39474 amazon-*-home.local TXT, cache flush`
 As we can see, it is a response of mDNS query from `amazon-*-home.local`.
 Pay attention to the "-home.local" part.
 As "home" is the domain of LAN network, the hostname should be `amazon-*.home
 ```
+It's a mDNS multicast message from an amazon device.
+The hostname of this device has a `.local` suffix.
 So, I checked the host name, `avahi-resolve-host-name amazon-*-home.local` and got the right ip:
 ```
 amazon-*-home.local     10.0.7.85